pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 	  5:    unchanged      +121/-0 text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown
 	Update>>

-If I hit enter, I will be taken back to the main menu where I can see that the file status has changed:
+If you hit Enter, you will be taken back to the main menu where you can see that the file status has changed:

 	What now> status
 	           staged     unstaged path